Dissertation Formatting Guidelines

 Chapter Titles and Headings

-Chapter headings and titles appear as follows, beginning two inches from the top of the page:
+Chapter headings and titles appear centered between the margins as follows, beginning two inches from the top of the page:

 Headings within the chapter should indicate the weight you assign to particular ideas by the form of headings suggested in the style manual you have selected or the form suggested below.